DevSrijit/Clear-Discord-Bot/README.md

-# Discord Registration Count Bot
+# CodeDay Kolkata Registration Count Bot

 ## Motivation

-This project automates the process of tracking registration counts for an event management dashboard named "clear."
+This project automates the process of tracking registration counts for CodeDay Kolkata, a 24 hour long Coding Event organized in Kolkata.
 It utilizes a Discord bot to notify server members whenever there is a new registration.
 Additionally, it provides a slash command `/tickets` to retrieve the current registration count on demand.

 ## Setup

-Follow these steps to set up and deploy the Discord Registration Count Bot:
+Follow these steps to set up and deploy the CodeDay Registration Count Bot:

 ```bash
 # Clone the Repository